tomhealy1/project/README.md

     <li>Cmder - (Command Line Interface)</li>
 </ul>

-I had a look at the preveiling data science project models, the ones I found most relevant were:
+I wanted to follow a plan and make the project as "real world" as possible so I had a look at the preveiling data science project models, the ones I found most relevant were:
 <ul>
     <li>CRISP-DM</li>
     <li>DELTA framework by Tom Davenport</li>